21ideas-org/21ideas.org/content.en/docs/Theory/privacy/best-practices.md

 There is a sacred realm of privacy where essential rights and liberties into which the law, generally speaking, must not intrude.

 {{< hint btc >}}
-This article by GiGi was published on [swanbitcoin.com](https://www.swanbitcoin.com/bitcoin-privacy-best-practices/) website.
+This article by Gigi was published on [swanbitcoin.com](https://www.swanbitcoin.com/bitcoin-privacy-best-practices/) website.

 [Contribute](/contribute/).
 {{< /hint >}}